jwgravesfl/guitar-shopper-app/README.md

   - Local and OAuth login.
   - Cart functionality.
   - All brands page and individual brands pages.
-  - The picture of the rolling stones by Ethan Russel.
+  - The picture of the rolling stones by Ethan Russell.
   (https://shop.ethanrussell.com/collections/the-amazing-keith/products/the-rolling-stones-on-stage-champaign-illinois-1969)

 Things I don't like: